 He then worked on the kinetic theory of gases and laid the ground for the Maxwell-Boltzmann distribution; a law explains the distribution of speeds of idealized gas molecules at a given temperature.

 “One scientific epoch ended and another began with James Clerk Maxwell” — Albert Einstein on Maxwell

 Maxwell’s greatest achievement, however, came in 1865 with the completion of his paper on “A Dynamical Theory of the Electromagnetic Field.”
-He proved that magnetism and electricity are related with help of a set of differential equations, which later became known as Maxwell equations.
+He proved that magnetism and electricity are related with the help of a set of differential equations, which later became known as Maxwell equations.
 Maxwell’s pioneering work defined most of modern physics as we know today.